bpype/blender-studio-pipeline/docs/addons/cloudrig/cloudrig-types.md

 - #### Counter-Rotate Stretch Controls
     Amount by which the STR controls should "resist" the rotation they inherit from FK bones.
 A value of 0.5 is useful for smooth chains.
 - #### Inherit Scale
     Sets the scale inheritance type for FK controls.
-The "Propagate" option will use the rotation mode of the metarig bones for the corresponding FK controls.
+The "Propagate" option will use the inheritance mode of the metarig bones for the corresponding FK controls.
-- #### Rotation Mode
-    Rotation Mode for the FK controls.
-The same "Propagate" option is available here.
 - #### Duplicate First FK
     Create an extra parent control for the first FK control.